ibm-cloud-docs/vmwaresolutions/archiref/v2t-patterns/v2t-migration-complexities.md

 ## vCenter deployment
 {: #v2t-complexity-vc}

-Is your vCenter deployed as independent or is it using the vCenter HA pattern? vCenter HA is not deployed as part of automation.
+Is your vCenter deployed as independent or is it using the vCenter high availability (HA) pattern? vCenter HA is not deployed as part of automation.
 If you want to deploy it, you must do the customization post deployment manually.

 This is not a key parameter.
 However, it is related to the zone deployment category.